multiscale/muscle3/docs/source/fortran_api.rst

     This method must be called at the beginning of the reuse loop, i.e. before the F_INIT operator, and its return value should decide whether to enter that loop again.

+    MPI-based compute elements must execute the reuse loop in each process in parallel, and call this function at the top of the reuse loop in each process.

     :p LIBMUSCLE_Instance self: The object to check for reuse.
     :r reuse: Whether to enter the reuse loop another time.